ANIRUDH-333/Data-Visualization-using-Python/README.md

 # Data-Visualization-using-Python
 Visualizing the iris data set and simple manipulations of the data are given.

-All the questions in `questions.pdf` are solved in the python notebook `data_visualization.ipynb` with the data in 'iris.csv'.
+All the questions in `questions.pdf` are solved in the python notebook `data_visualization.ipynb` with the data in `iris.csv`.